vanhoangkha/Networking-fundamentals/Day05_Ethernet_LAN_Switching_Part1.md

 LAN's

-- A LAN is a Mạng contained in a relatively small area.
+- A LAN is a Network contained in a relatively small area.
 - Routers are used to connect separate LAN's

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2a4de9d4-3408-49b9-9492-42b7eb56fe27)